pennersr/django-allauth/README.rst

   The URL (or URL name) to return to after the user logs out.
 This is the counterpart to Django's `LOGIN_REDIRECT_URL`.

+ACCOUNT_PASSWORD_RESET_FORM_CLASS (=None)
+  A string pointing to a custom form class
+  (e.g. 'myapp.forms.ResetPasswordForm') that will be used in place of the normal allauth.account.forms.ResetPasswordForm - so that you can add custom layouts or attributes using e.g. parsleyfy or crispy forms.

+ACCOUNT_PASSWORD_SET_FORM_CLASS (=None)
+  A string pointing to a custom form class
+  (e.g. 'myapp.forms.SetPasswordForm') that will be used in place of the normal allauth.account.forms.SetPasswordForm - so that you can add custom layouts or attributes using e.g. parsleyfy or crispy forms.

+ACCOUNT_PASSWORD_CHANGE_FORM_CLASS (=None)
+  A string pointing to a custom form class
+  (e.g. 'myapp.forms.ChangePasswordForm') that will be used in place of the normal allauth.account.forms.ChangePasswordForm - so that you can add custom layouts or attributes using e.g. parsleyfy or crispy forms.

+ACCOUNT_LOGIN_FORM_CLASS (=None)
+  A string pointing to a custom form class
+  (e.g. 'myapp.forms.LoginForm') that will be used in place of the normal allauth.account.forms.LoginForm - so that you can add custom layouts or attributes using e.g. parsleyfy or crispy forms.

 ACCOUNT_SIGNUP_FORM_CLASS (=None)
   A string pointing to a custom form class
   (e.g. 'myapp.forms.SignupForm') that is used during signup to ask